Tube based Balancing Amplifier

 A LL1648 power transformer and a LL1673 / 20H choke were available from a former project, that never really came

 to life.
 Surely it might be considered an overkill as a power supply for two ECC88.
-As already mentioned above there

-is no need to elevate the heater potential as the maximum potential allowed between heater and the upper cathode
+As already mentioned above there is no need to elevate the heater potential as the maximum potential allowed

-is 150V.
-The 47Ohm resistors achieve symmetry of the heater AC voltage with respect to ground.
-The rest of the
+between heater and the upper cathode is 150V.
+The 47Ohm resistors achieve symmetry of the heater AC voltage

-circuit is pretty much self-explanatory (fig. 4 and 5).
+with respect to ground.
+The rest of the circuit is pretty much self-explanatory (fig. 4a, b and 5).
 It delivers 240V.

-Fig. 4: Power supply of the balancing amplifier.
 Fig. 5: The power supply.

 super triode, vinyl, audio, analog, single ended, SE, power amplifier, hybrid, tube, KT66, 6SN7, ECC88, Mosfet, Lundahl, MC phono stage, preamplifier, MM, MC, moving coil, moving magnet, LL1693, LL1667, LL9226, LL1933, RIAA, folded